 Melt butter in a soup pot.
 Add onion, garlic, zucchini, and carrots and sauté on medium heat until soft, about 5-6 minutes.
 Add flour, salt and pepper to the pot and stir around for about 2 minutes.

 Add half and half, chicken broth and potatoes.
-Let it come to a boil, then cover and reduce heat to low to cook the potatoes, about 15 minutes.
+Raise the heat to high and let it come to a boil.
+Cover and reduce heat to low to cook the potatoes, about 15 minutes.
 If you prefer a chunkier soup, then blend some of the soup now with an immersion blender or scoop a cup out and blend in a blender.
-If not, you can wait until the end to blend everything at once.

 Add broccoli, stir and cook uncovered for about 5-7 minutes.
 Stir in the cheddar cheese and blend the soup until you reach your desired consistency.